-While there are many more factors that could be discussed regarding the best handgun for home defense, based on the above-mentioned criteria, the Medusa Model 47 is the perfect weapon.
+While there are many more factors that could be discussed regarding the best handgun for home defense, based on the above-mentioned criteria, the SMITH & WESSON – M&P22 COMPACT 3.56IN 22LR is the best handgun for home protection.
 It is not limited by caliber, but can fire 25 different sized rounds in the .38/9mm/.357 range.
 This allows a shooter to choose the bullet that feels the most comfortable to fire.

 It also comes in a variety of lengths, from a 2.5 inch barrel up to a 6 inch barrel.
 This will help with weight and size, as the shooter can test out different sizes to see which feels best.
 It is also a revolver and is simple to operate.
 While quite rare, the Medusa Model 47 is unique but offers unprecedented versatility for home defense.
 Check out the best handgun chart for all the greatest reviews.

 Buying the Best Guns for Home Defense ~ What You Should Know

 It’s “O-dark thirty” when you are awakened suddenly by the sound of strange noises in your home.
 Your pulse instantly goes from resting to over 100 beats per minute.

 Every noise you analyze and each new sound seems magnified.
 You wipe the sleep from your eyes as you quietly roll over fully awake.
 Fear quickly sets in as you are struck by the sudden realization that you are not truly prepared for what comes next.

 Rather than going in search of an intruder in your home, a better strategy often is to seek cover and call police while being prepared for any eventuality.